-You can connect hosts to the IBM XIV Storage System using Fibre Channel (FC) or iSCSI connections, depending on the following conditions:
+You can connect hosts to the XIV Storage Systems over Fibre Channel (FC) or iSCSI connections, depending on the following conditions:

 - The operating system used on the host.
 Some operating systems support only a specific connection type (for more information, refer to the HAK release notes issued for the operating system). - The connectivity hardware that is installed or available on the host.
 FC connectivity requires a host bus adapter (HBA), and iSCSI connectivity requires an Ethernet or Gigabit Ethernet port.